korakotlee/pm_api/README.md

 If the `callback` is specified, the tool will `POST` to the url with the response.
 ### TODO

-- for file in files
-    - call until success
+- callback_ok
-    - save responses
+- callback_fail
-    - if exist, callback when success
-    - sleep 1/limit * margin
-    - move file to success / fail
+- mask oauth1 after call success or fail